mer0mingian/docker-nvim/README.md

 ## Plugins

-To add plugins, create a file named `.plugins` at the root folder.
+To add plugins, create a file named `plugins`, and give its path via the `-p` params to `install.sh`.
 Then add on each line the plugin name (the GitHub one).

-Example of a valid `.plugins` file :
+Example of a valid `plugins` file :

 ```text
 tpope/vim-surround